davinchia/utils-and-tools/README.md

 # ps-kube-infra
-Here lies PS's initial Kube infrastructure YAMLs.
+Here lies Pixel Serving's initial Kube infrastructure YAMLs.

+These YAMLs are to be applied before any application-related operations are attempted.

+Currently, these files set up:
+1) ETCD in its own namespace.